xinwenfu/VChat_TRUN_ROP/README.md

 ```

-## Previous Error
+## ROP Chain Errors
-This section covers a previous error encountered when using a ROP chain generated with `mona.py`.
+This section covers an error encountered when using a ROP chain generated with `mona.py` sometimes.
 In this case there was a collision between gadgets leading to a corrupted call stack.
+The ROP chain could be different every time it is generated.

 1. Using the [mona.py](https://github.com/corelan/mona) command, we generate a new ROP chain.
 This is necessary because gadgets located in modules with ASLR enabled are used.
    ```